-Canon G5 X versus Fujifilm X70
+Canon G5 X vs Fujifilm X70

-The Canon PowerShot G5 X and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in October 2015 and January 2016.
+The Canon PowerShot G5 X and the Fujifilm X70 are two digital cameras that were announced, respectively, in October 2015 and January 2016.
 Both the G5X and the X70 are fixed lens compact cameras that are based on an one-inch (G5X) and an APS-C (X70) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (15 percent) than the Canon G5 X. Moreover, the X70 is slightly lighter (4 percent) than the G5X.
 In this context, it is worth noting that neither the G5X nor the X70 are weather-sealed.